Ro'im et Hakol: Interrogation round

 s1–2: The guest artist may ask questions to the remaining mystery singers.
 Good singers are required to give truthful responses, while the bad singers must lie.

 Production

-Following the successful broadcasts of The Masked Singer, Keshet Media Group formally acquired the rights to produce a local adaptation of I Can See Your Voice in Israel in July 2022, with Gil Productions assigning on production duties.
+Following the success of HaZamar b'Masekha, Keshet Media Group formally acquired the rights to produce an Israeli adaptation of I Can See Your Voice in July 2022, with Gil Productions assigning on production duties.

 Broadcast history

 Ro'im et Hakol debuted on 28 February 2023.
 However, the next episode originally scheduled to continue on 21 March 2023, was replaced by continuing a fifth season of Ninja Israel in its timeslot instead, prematurely ending the first season; these remaining three episodes from the previous would begin airing a separate second season on 14 August 2023, with a leftover episode that concluded on 17 September 2023.